AARP Eye Center

 Example: A 60-year-old man fell off his roof while trying to hang Christmas lights.

+On average, about 160 people suffer decorating-related injuries each day during the holiday season, with almost half of the incidents involving falls, according to the CPSC.
+During the 2022 holiday season, about 14,800 people were treated in hospital emergency rooms for injuries from holiday decorating.
+More than 40 percent of the injuries were from falling.
 “People climb up ladders to put up lights or to put up decorations, and they climb higher than they should,” Levine says.
 “If you’re not steady on your feet at baseline, you don’t belong on a ladder at all.”

-Safety tips: If you use a ladder, make sure it’s on level and firm ground, have a helper hold the ladder, don’t lean too far to one side and avoid stepping on the top three rungs.
+Safety tips: If you use a ladder, make sure it’s on level and firm ground, have a helper hold the ladder, don’t lean too far to either side and avoid stepping on the top three rungs.
 If you want lights on the roof, consider delegating that task to a younger family member or a professional.